aantipov/moiva-blog/content/post/2021-06-june-update.md

 Therefore it is important to maintain the names of repositories in the Catalog up-to-date.

 ## Utility scripts in Deno
-I normally write NodeJS scripts for things like updating repositories names.
+I normally write NodeJS scripts for things like updating repositories' names.
 One of my pain points was the lack of TypeScript support.
 I realized that I became a TypeScript addict and desperately need it everywhere.

-I decided to give [Deno](https://deno.land/) a try, and it did not dissapoint.
+I decided to give [Deno](https://deno.land/) a try, and it did not disappoint.
 TypeScript support out of the box and built-in `fetch` change the game.

 ## Kudos
 Moiva is young and has little exposure; its current audience is small.
 Every user and supporter is extremely important.
 I'm grateful to everyone who helps spread the word and makes Moiva better by providing valuable feedback and pointing out issues.

 I'd like to highlight the following wonderful people:
-- [@magnemg](https://twitter.com/magnemg) and [@dcorbacho](https://twitter.com/dcorbacho) for the continous help with spreading the word about Moiva.
+- [@magnemg](https://twitter.com/magnemg) and [@dcorbacho](https://twitter.com/dcorbacho) for the continuous help with spreading the word about Moiva.
 - [@muratsutunc](https://twitter.com/muratsutunc) for the feedback and pointing out the problem with legacy libraries.
 - [@devtheory_](https://twitter.com/devtheory_) for publishing a youtube video with Moiva (starts at 8:35)
 {{< youtube id="4AxQ8Ft7VzU?start=517s" >}}